 Programs and Services

-Per the Washington Administration Code (WAC), provision of enhanced and accelerated instruction is considered basic education for a student identified as Highly Capable (HC).
-Services for students with HC eligibility are provided in neighborhood schools as well as in regional Highly Capable Pathway (HC Pathway) Schools.
+Providing enhanced and accelerated instruction is considered basic education for students identified as Highly Capable (HC).
+Services for students with HC eligibility are provided in neighborhood schools and regional Highly Capable Pathway (HC Pathway) Schools

 Choosing to Enroll in an HC Pathway School: